GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ### Setting up a Cloud Debug Configuration

-1. Set up a new Java project from the local copy of the source you pushed to git. (reference IntelliJ instructions for doing this?
+1. Set up a new Java project from the Github repository you cloned. (reference IntelliJ instructions for doing this?
 Anything special to note here?)

 2. Run > Edit Configurations...